How Long Do Makeup Brushes Last?

 If there’s any single way to extend the life of your makeup brushes, it’s by taking the initiative to keep them clean and stored well.

-Though it may seem like a lot of work at first, washing and storing your brushes the way they are meant to can save your face from irritation, save you money by eliminating having to deal with damaged brushes, and save you headaches overall.
+Although it may seem like a lot of work at first, washing and storing your brushes properly can save your face from irritation.

 Washing Your Brushes

-All of your makeup brushes should be washed once a week.
 This means that Sunday is the optimal time for you to get them prepped for the next seven days!

-When it comes to drying your brushes, we love this tutorial by Beauty Bit on Youtube:
+When it comes to drying your brushes, we love this tutorial by Beauty Bit on YouTube:

 Other Tips

-On top of proper washing and drying, there are other tips and tricks you can pay attention to that will improve the lifespan of your makeup brushes!
-Here are just a couple:
+In addition to proper washing and drying, there are other tips and tricks to consider that can help extend the lifespan of your makeup brushes.

 Using The Right Brush For Your Product

-Though we would never tell you how to do your makeup, you could unknowingly be doing damage to your makeup brush if you’re using it for the wrong job.
-For example, using a powder brush to apply your foundation could damage the delicate bristles of the product.
+Although we wouldn’t tell you how to do your makeup, you may unknowingly be damaging your makeup brush if you’re using it for the wrong purpose.

-If a brush is built to do a certain job, then it likely won’t handle doing another one very well.
 Unless a brush is anointed as a multi-tool, you shouldn’t use it for anything other than its purpose.

 Being Gentle

-Makeup application should be a therapeutic process!
 Use a light hand.
-Not only will your makeup be more precise and blended, but it can keep your brushes from being worn out too quickly.
+Not only will your makeup be more precise and blended, but it can also help keep your brushes from wearing out too quickly.

 Synthetic Isn’t Bad